 - Strict Rest: Avoid exercise walks for about a week.
 Try your best to prevent running, jumping and going up and down stairs.
 Don’t play tug games and don’t let other dogs engage the one with a sore back in vigorous play.

-- Use a Harness Instead of a Collar: Especially if your dog has pain in his neck, but all dogs with IVDD benefit from the use of a harness instead of a neck collar for walking outdoors.
+- Use a Harness Instead of a Collar: Especially if your dog has neck pain, but all dogs with IVDD benefit from the use of a harness instead of a neck collar for walking outdoors.

 Medications for IVDD

-Veterinarians can prescribe pain medication for dogs who are crying out in pain, not eating or have a major disruption of daily activities.
+Veterinarians can prescribe pain medication for dogs crying out in pain, not eating or having a major disruption of daily activities.
 Non-steroidal anti-inflammatory drugs (NSAIDs), muscle relaxers, general pain medications, and steroids act quickly to increase your dog’s comfort.

 Turmeric helps fight inflammation… Find out how to safely give turmeric to your dog.

 Dog Slipped Disc Recovery Time